 Thank you for saving dinner!
 I was at the end of my rope for meal planning and cooking for a household that included two carnivores, two vegetarians and one flexitarian.
 I was dedicating almost my entire Sunday to meal prepping and becoming increasingly frustrated when my efforts didn’t hit the mark.
 Working with you relieved the stress around meals and gave me back my Sundays.
 You introduced us to new flavors and dishes and helped us identify areas of common ground.
 Thank you for the delicious and relaxing dinner time memories!– Laura C, AU Park, DC

 This isn’t fancy or avant-garde.
 This is your family sitting around the table, eating food you can feel good about.
-It’s already in the fridge, ready when you are.
+Dinner is already in the fridge, ready when you are.

 Your takeout days are over.
 Gather round the table.